microsoft/Mastering-the-Marketplace/saas/labs/lab3-install-pub-portal/README.md

 ## Exercise: Create an App Service and publish profile for the Publisher Portal application

-In this section you'll create an App Service for your new portal so you can publish it in the next step.
+In this section, you'll create an App Service for your new portal so you can publish it in the next step.

 1. Right click the project in Visual Studio and select **Publish**.
 1. Select **Azure** as your target and then click the **Next** button.